Singer found dead in hotel room of music executive David Bolno

 TMZ reports that Bolno is cooperating with police and is not currently considered a person of interest.
 Because someone ordered room service to the room at around 8:00 a.m., there is evidence to suggest Lozano was still alive following Bolno’s departure.

-According to Variety, Bolno’s client list includes Justin Bieber, Drake, Post Malone, and Pharrell Williams, as well as Scooter Braun/Ithaca Holdings.
+According to Variety, Bolno is a partner at business management firm NKSFB.
+His client list includes Justin Bieber, Drake, Post Malone, and Pharrell Williams, as well as Scooter Braun/Ithaca Holdings.

-Note: Editor’s Note: This article has been updated with additional details from TMZ.